-Stenberg echoed those sentiments, "You can't deny that there is a struggle and you also have to find positivity at the same time."
+Stenberg echoed those sentiments, saying, “You can’t deny that there is a struggle and you also have to find positivity at the same time.”

 “That’s what Black Girl Magic is,” Stenberg told NBCBLK.
 “Any struggle, any difficulty you’re facing is giving you a tool that you can utilize in the future.
 That’s why when you’re experiencing these struggles and you choose to do your thing and love yourself regardless, it’s like a revolution.”